eshaalal/UnlimitedColours-javascript/README.md

 - Changes the background color to a random color every second
 - Start and Stop functionality to control the color changing

+## Here I have simply used the concept of DOM Manipulation and async functions